abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 date: 2026-04-09
 ---

 C++20 introduced modules.
-A subfeature of modules are partitions.
+Partitions are a sub-feature of modules.

-There are two kinds of partitions:
+There are two types of partitions:

 * External partitions
 * Internal partitions

-Both kinds of partitions can contain declarations and definitions.
+Both of these can contain declarations and definitions.

 External partitions contain